Santanakumar/speech-emotion-recognition-system/README.md

 Overall, the project delivers a scalable, real-time, and emotionally intelligent framework suitable for domains such as telehealth, education, and customer service analytics.

 ## CONCLUSION
+The project successfully demonstrates a real-time Speech Emotion Recognition (SER) system that integrates transcription, speaker diarization, and emotion classification into a unified framework.

+Key highlights include:

+- Accurate speech-to-text conversion using **OpenAI Whisper**
+- Multi-speaker segmentation with **PyAnnote diarization**
+- Emotion detection using transformer models (**RoBERTa/DistilBERT**)
+- Speaker-wise emotional summaries with confidence-based insights
+- Explainable AI support through emotion trends and interpretable outputs
+- Scalable deployment via a Flask-based web interface with GPU acceleration

+Overall, the system provides a practical and transparent solution for building emotionally intelligent AI applications in domains such as healthcare, education, and customer support.